---save\intermediate\results (string, default=False)
+--save_intermediate_results (string, default=False)

-This is a boolean flag to specify whether to write a step output file with the EMI correction, and a reference file with all the on-the-fly frequencies' phase amplitudes.
-The file will have an ASDF output with the same format as an EMI reference file.
+This is a boolean flag to specify whether to write a step output file with the EMI correction.
+Additionaly, if the flag user_supplied_reffile is None and no CRDS reference file was found, all the on-the-fly frequencies phase amplitudes will be saved to an ASDF output with the same format as an EMI reference file.